What is the Royal Box at the Wimbledon Championships?

 There has been a Royal Box on Centre Court since 1922.
-What is it, how are guests selected for invitation and what will the guests experience ?
+What is it the Royal Box, how are guests selected for invitation, and what will the guests experience?

-British royalty has been associated with the Championships since 1907 when the Prince of Wales, accompanied by Princess Mary visited the Worple Road grounds.
-On arrival the Royal pair were escorted to the Committee Box which had been temporarily fitted out as a Royal Box.
+British Royalty has been associated with The Championships since 1907, when the then Prince of Wales, accompanied by Princess Mary, visited the Worple Road Grounds.
+On arrival, the Royal pair were escorted to the Committee Box, which had been temporarily fitted out as a Royal Box.

-The Prince of Wales remained as President until he acceded to the throne.
+The Prince of Wales remained President of the AELTC until he acceded to the throne.
 As King George V, the former Prince of Wales, became the Patron of the Club and this position has been maintained by successive monarchs and senior members of the Royal Family.

-There has been a Royal Box at the south end of Centre Court since the opening of the Church Road Grounds in 1922.
-In 2002 the Royal Box was rebuilt as part of the work carried out on the Clubhouse and south end of the Centre Court.
+There has been a Royal Box at the South end of Centre Court since the opening of the Church Road Grounds in 1922.
+In 2002 the Royal Box was rebuilt as part of the work carried out on the Clubhouse and South end of Centre Court.

 How are guests selected for invitation to the Royal Box?

 The Royal Box is used to entertain members of the Royal Family, members of overseas Royal Families and guests of the AELTC.
-Guests have included heads of government, commercial partners as well as prominent people from the world of sport and entertainment.
+Past guests have included heads of government, commercial partners and prominent people from the world of sport and entertainment.

-Invitations to the Royal Box are issued by the Chairman of the AELTC taking into consideration suggestions made by the Lawn Tennis Association and the Committee in charge of organising the Championship.
+Invitations to the Royal Box are issued by the Chairman of the AELTC.
+Guest suggestions are made by the Lawn Tennis Association and the Committee in charge of organising the Championship.

 Past guests have included Tom Cruise, Priyanka Chopra, Dame Maggie Smith, Benedict Cumberbatch, Billie Jean King and Bjorn Borg, Twiggy, Anna Wintour, Sir Michael Parkinson and Dame Shirley Bassey

-In 2021 Covid-19 frontline workers were honoured with an invitation to the Royal Box.
-On the first day of the Championships before play commenced on Centre Court, spectators paid tribute with a standing ovation for the renowned Oxford University professor Sarah Gilbert.
+In 2021, frontline workers were honoured with an invitation to the Royal Box.
+On the first day of the Championships before play commenced on Centre Court, spectators paid tribute with a standing ovation for the renowned Oxford University professor, Sarah Gilbert.

 Also in the Royal Box on the first Monday was Hannah Ingram-Moore, the daughter of late Captain Tom Moore, who raised almost £33 million for NHS workers by walking around his garden with the help of a frame.

-There is a special entrance at the Championships with dedicated parking, so Royal Box guests can be ushered quickly and directly into the Clubhouse area.
+There is a dedicated and secure entrance at the Championships with dedicated parking, so Royal Box guests can be ushered quickly and directly into the Clubhouse area.

 Royal Box guests are invited to lunch, afternoon tea and drinks in the Clubhouse.